-I was raised in an entrepreneurial and academic family.
-My father was a professor of applied mathematics with a PhD in continental shelf wave dynamics.
-I always thought this to be odd thesis, until I realized the math applied to generating power from the ocean.
-Neat.
-My mother owned and operated a garment business.
-My earliest recollection of work was with her.
+Raised in an entrepreneurial and academic family, my father is a professor of applied mathematics with a PhD in continental shelf wave dynamics.
+An odd thesis, until you realize the math = generating power from the ocean.
+My mother owned a garment business, and my earliest recollection of work was with her.
 That and a daily 5am paper route.

-Beginner's luck (perhaps) that I've taken into a marketing and management career spanning the music industry, book publishing and now high tech.
+Beginner's luck (perhaps) that I've taken into a marketing and management career spanning the music industry, book publishing and now software.

 Creativity is core to many of the entrepreneurs who inspire me, along with the artists who move the world with their work.
-Everyone is creative, but it takes a certain type of bravery to live by it. imho, creativity changes the world more than any discipline.
+I sincerely believe everyone is creative, but I know from experience it takes a certain type of bravery to live by it.
+Creativity changes the world more than any discipline.

 I’m a lifelong musician.
 Played several instruments for a time.
 Turning that love for tunes into a music business career, I managed bands signed to Universal and Warner Music.
 Those were some of the best days of my life.

-Thinking back to the ice cream saga, there aren’t any hacks really.
-Just focused, deliberate, considered work.
+Thinking back to the ice cream saga, there aren’t any hacks Just focused, deliberate, considered work.
 Experience does make it easier to get to the right outcome significantly more quickly though.
-Consider that in your deliberations.

 If you happen to be in the Bay Area, California, let's grab a coffee.